Urduja: Java theory

 The aforementioned gifts can also be found in Java.
 Chinese records showed that, almost all of Asian commodities can be found in Java during the Majapahit era.
 This is because the Javanese merchants were travelling as far as Ghana since the 8th century.
 Java had been attacked by Mongols they called Tatars in 1293.
 According to friar Odoric of Pordenone, the great khan of Cathay (Yuan dynasty) attacked Java (Majapahit) many times but was always defeated.
 Hence, it is probable that Java at that time especially the royal court had also been linguistically influenced by the Turkic speaking Tatars.
 So it is possible that the Bhre Daha (the ruler of Daha) could talk in Turkic as was observed by Ibn Battuta during his visit to her court.

+During Ibn Battuta's travels, in Java there was a Bhre Kahuripan (Duchess of Kahuripan) named Tribhuwana Wijayatunggadewi and she became queen of Majapahit from 1328 to 1350 AD.
 Majapahit also possessed a powerful navy of Javanese junks (jong) during its era.
 Each junk is able to carry 600–1000 men, was more than 69 to 80 m long, and could carry several hundred horses.
 The number of junks possessed by Majapahit is unknown, but the largest expedition mobilized 400 large junks.
 This matches the account of Odoric about the junk he boarded while traveling in Southeast Asia—which carried 700 men, and Ibn Battuta's description about Tawalisi having numerous junks that were used to fight the king of China.

 In popular culture

 Princesa Urduja, a live-action adventure film based on the legend, was released in 1942.

 Urduja, an animated feature based on the legendary princess, was released on June 18, 2008.
 It stars Regine Velasquez (in the lead role of Princess Urduja), Cesar Montano (as Lim Hang), Eddie Garcia (as Lakanpati), Johnny Delgado (as Wang), Epi Quizon (as Daisuke), Ruby Rodriguez (as Mayumi), Michael V. (as Kukut), Allan K. (as Tarsir), and Jay Manalo (as Simakwel) as voice actors.
 Joey de Leon wrote the lyrics and the music was composed by Ogie Alcasid.

 Minor planet 5749 Urduja discovered by Eleanor Helin is named in her honor.
 The official naming citation was published by the Minor Planet Center on 8 November 2019 (M.P.C.
 117229).

-She will be portrayed by Sanya Lopez in the upcoming GMA Network's primetime series Mga Lihim ni Urduja.
+She is portrayed by Sanya Lopez in the GMA Network primetime series Mga Lihim ni Urduja.